-Tax Planning Strategies and Top Considerations for Architects
+Tax Planning Strategies and Top Considerations for Architects and Engineers

 Fortunately, taking a proactive approach to tax planning can help address challenges before they become obstacles.
-Simultaneously, architectural organizations may also be eligible for tax credits and incentives that can help boost cash flow and alleviate operational expenses.
+Simultaneously, architectural and engineering organizations may also be eligible for tax credits and incentives that can help boost cash flow and alleviate operational expenses.

 Top Tax Planning Considerations

-IRC Section 179D for Architects
+IRC Section 179D

-Qualifying for Section 179D as an Architect
+Qualifying for Section 179D as an Architect or Engineer

-Claiming the Section 179D Deduction as an Architect
+Claiming the Section 179D Deduction as an Architect or Engineer

-Architects can claim the Section 179D deduction by conducting a Section 179D study in the same tax year as when the building is placed in service.
+Architects and engineers can claim the Section 179D deduction by conducting a Section 179D study in the same tax year as when the building is placed in service.
 If the building was placed in service in a previous tax year, amended tax returns would be required.

 A Section 179D Study